Sudhir Phadke: Geet Ramayan ()

 Composed and renditioned 'Geet Ramayan', 56 songs written by Madgulkar.

 Geet Ramayan, collection of songs is summary of Indian epic of Ramayana in chronological sequence.
-The first of Geet Ramayan by Sudhir Phadke was broadcast by All India Radio Pune on Friday 1 April 1955 on the day of Raam Navami (celebration of the birth of Lord Rama).
+The first of Geet Ramayan by Sudhir Phadke was broadcast by All India Radio Pune on Friday 1 April 1955 on the day of Raam Navami (celebration of the birth of Lord Ram).
 From 1 April 1955 for 56 weeks, every Sunday a new song of Geet Ramayana was broadcast.
 It was one of the most popular programs of that time.
 Geet Ramayan has been translated in 9 Indian languages Assamese, Bengali, English, Hindi, Kannada, Konkani, Sindhi, Telugu and Oriya.